Island hopping on Croatian islands

 - Croatia has a very dense network of campsites on the coast, few parking spaces, overnight stays outside of campsites and parking spaces are also prohibited on private property.
 Campsite guide for Croatia * you can buy it here.

-Split is a perfect base for island hopping
+Split is a perfect starting point for island hopping on Croatian islands

 With around 210 inhabitants, Split is the second largest city in Croatia.
 The city looks back on 000 years of history.
 This can still be felt in the city.
 In their buildings.
 In their places. in the churches.
 Along the waterfront.
 In the fortress of Klis, which is a few kilometers outside the city.
 Or in the Sustipan Park, from which there are beautiful views of the Split beaches and Croatian islands open.
 The Diocletian's Palace in Split, which is a UNESCO World Heritage Site, is particularly worth seeing.